 3/4 She uses her platform to raise awareness about the dangers of single-use plastic

 She eventually found her cause in advocating for a plastic-free world.
 She’s since cut down on her own plastic usage and regularly discusses the issue on Instagram to her 1.5 million followers.
-“I don’t wanna preach,” she said to Metro Style.
+“I don’t wanna preach,” she said.
 “If you wanna copy what I’m doing then that’s amazing, but you don’t have to.”
 Instead she focuses on sharing small ways she and her followers can reduce plastic usage in their daily lives, from using reusable water bottles to carrying around reusable cutlery and shopping using glass jars rather than plastic.

 4/4 She advocates for a sustainable and natural beauty routine